 - A.1.1 The PFCC, Chief Constable and all employees have a duty to abide by the highest standards of probity (i.e. honesty, integrity and transparency) in dealing with financial issues.
-This is facilitated by ensuring that everyone is clear about the standards to which they are working and the controls that are in place to ensure that these standards are met. - A.1.2 The PFCC shall receive updates on the financial performance of the Fforce and their office Office of the PFCC by receiving regular budget monitoring and outturn reports, and the Annual Audit Letter provided by the external auditors. - A.1.3 Responsibilities of the TreasurerHead of Finance and the FforceChief Constable's CFO: - i) To ensure the proper administration of the financial affairs of the OPFCC and the Fforce. - ii) To ensure that proper practices are adhered to. - iii) To advise on the key strategic controls necessary to secure sound financial management. - iv) To ensure that financial information is available to enable accurate and timely monitoring and reporting of comparisons of national and local financial performance indicators. - To ensure that all officers and staff are aware of, and comply with, proper financial management standards, including these Financial and Procurement Regulations. - vi) To ensure that all staff are properly managed, developed, trained and have adequate support to carry out their financial duties effectively.
+This is facilitated by ensuring that everyone is clear about the standards to which they are working and the controls that are in place to ensure that these standards are met. - A.1.2 The PFCC shall receive updates on the financial performance of the force and their office by receiving regular budget monitoring and outturn reports, and the Annual Audit Letter provided by the external auditors. - A.1.3 Responsibilities of the Chief Finance Officers: - i) To ensure the proper administration of the financial affairs of the PFCC and the force. - ii) To ensure that proper practices are adhered to. - iii) To advise on the key strategic controls necessary to secure sound financial management. - iv) To ensure that financial information is available to enable accurate and timely monitoring and reporting of comparisons of national and local financial performance indicators. - v) To ensure that all officers and staff are aware of, and comply with, proper financial management standards, including these Financial and Procurement Regulations. - vi) To ensure that all staff are properly managed, developed, trained and have adequate support to carry out their financial duties effectively. - i) The Chief Constable shall ensure that specific duties and responsibilities in financial matters are made clear to individual officers and that these are properly recorded.